-Practical assessment: Externally set, internally assessed of one practical scenario with observation sheet per learner 100% The practical assessment for each learner must be visually recorded and should take approximately 15 minutes per learner Application of Physical Intervention Skills in the Private Security Industry Knowledge assessment: externally set and marked MCQ exam made up of 30 questions (45 minutes) 80% Practical assessment: externally set, internally assessed observation of each learner performing every technique with observation sheet 100% and Question and Answer (Q&A) session to cover critical areas of Physical Intervention knowledge The practical assessment for each learner must be visually recorded and should take approximately 15 minutes per learner
+Practical assessment: Externally set, internally assessed of one practical scenario with observation sheet per learner The practical assessment for each learner must be visually recorded and should take 100% Application of Physical Intervention Skills in the Private Security Industry approximately 15 minutes per learner Knowledge assessment: externally set and marked MCQ exam made up of 30 questions (45 minutes) 80% Practical assessment: externally set, internally assessed observation of each learner performing every technique with observation sheet 100% and Question and Answer (Q&A) session to cover critical areas of Physical Intervention knowledge The practical assessment for each learner must be visually recorded and should take approximately 15 minutes per learner

-^{} The trainer will only pass a learner when they have demonstrated all techniques successfully.
+\ The trainer will only pass a learner when they have demonstrated all techniques successfully.
 Each learner should introduce themselves and state the date and the techniques they are demonstrating.

+Practical assessments must be visually (video) and orally recorded.
+This must include the question-and-answer sessions for Conflict Management and Physical Intervention.
 All knowledge and practical assessment evidence (including visual recordings) must be retained for a minimum of 3 years for audit purposes.

-All internal assessments must be internally quality assured and are subject to external quality assurance.
+Centres must have in place and implement a risk-based internal quality assurance sampling strategy.
+All assessments must be internally quality assured and are subject to external quality assurance.